From 2:30 to 7:30 p.m., 12th to 20th July, 2009

 As unknown, invisible people, is it possible for us to imagine the city in a way, which is less alienating and fragmented?
 The exhibition looks at the role mobile spaces can play in doing this.

-A showcase of design proposals for a mobile cultural space sent by artists and architects form around the world in response to an invitation extended by CitySpinning in January 2009.
+A showcase of design proposals for a mobile cultural space sent by artists and architects from around the world in response to an invitation extended by CitySpinning in January 2009.
 This process was initiated to understand some ways of using the existing infrastructure in the city in parasitic and symbiotic ways for a decentralized cultural program which is in the midst of where people live, work and play.
-As part of this process a mobile cultural space called the DOT is being designed.
+As part of this process, a mobile cultural space called the DOT is being designed.

 A preview of the exhibition will be on view for the think-tank participants.
 The public opening of the exhibition is on the 12th of July at 4:00 p.m.

 Does the city move or do you move around in the city?
 Maybe, it is both.
 Our cities have become spaces which exude an impersonal, dry and functional energy.
 To feel at home here, we try to own a patch here and there to hide away, to console ourselves.